Learn about actual and potential costs

 Find the vendor to meet your needs

-Market share concentration among the estimated 675 suppliers of serviced apartments is high, with the top four firms collectively holding more than 50.0% of the market.
+Market share concentration among the estimated 605 suppliers of serviced apartments is high, with the top four firms collectively holding more than 50.0% of the market.
 Moderate capital intensity and high brand loyalty underscore high market share concentration.
-According to HVS Consulting and Valuation's Hotel Development Cost Survey, covering 2017...
+According to Hospitality Valuation Services' (HVS) Hotel Development Cost Survey, covering 2018...
 Subscribe to learn more.

 Questions to ask potential suppliers

 How can I gain leverage during negotiations?